pwgrzyn/Ansys-Fluent-Reaction-Diffusion/README.md

 ## What is Turing instability?
 Turing instability is a biological phenomenon that can be explored in systems of reaction-diffusion equations.
-You can read more about it in my 2024 conference poster (in Polish) below:
+You can read more about it and Gray-Scott model in my 2024 conference poster (in Polish) below:
 [Poster Poznań 2024](imgfiles/poster.pdf)
 (Simulations in the poster were made using different methods from those used here) In short, this phenomenon occurs when a system is stable without diffusion but becomes unstable when diffusion is included.
 For certain sets of parameters, it leads to the formation of spatial patterns.